entzyeung/registration_app/README.md

 *AI-powered registration system built with FastAPI, Streamlit, LangGraph, DSPy, Guardrails AI, and MLflow.
 The system guides users through a structured conversation, collecting registration details while leveraging AI validation to ensure input accuracy.*

+The demo app is deployed here: [https://huggingface.co/spaces/Entz/council_3](https://huggingface.co/spaces/Entz/council_3) Click it, spin up the frontend.
+After the frontend is kicked up, it will automatically spin up the backend as well.
+Just try to refresh every 1 minute if it is not ready.

+The video demo is here: [https://www.youtube.com/watch?v=qb4z85aAMT8](https://www.youtube.com/watch?v=qb4z85aAMT8)

 ## Project Structure

 ```